seifertd/AdventOfCode/2024/README.md

     paths leading to the goal.
 But now I have this in my toolbox.
 * Day 17
   * Part 1 easy, part 2 not possible without me cheating
+  * [12/2025] After cheating, was able to solve this one
 * Day 18
   * More astar utilization for both parts
 * Day 19